-- If we are unable to obtain and maintain sufficient intellectual property protection for our product candidates, and other proprietary technologies we develop, or if the scope of the intellectual property protection obtained is not sufficiently broad, our competitors could develop and commercialize products similar or identical to ours, and our ability to successfully commercialize our product candidates, and other proprietary technologies if approved, may be adversely affected. - Patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time. - · If we do not obtain patent term extension for our product candidates our business may be materially harmed. - If we fail to comply with our obligations in the agreements under which we license intellectual property rights from third parties, or otherwise experience disruptions to our business relationships with our licensors, we could lose license rights that are important to our business. - Obtaining and maintaining our patent protection depends on compliance with various procedural, document submission, fee payment and other requirements imposed by governmental patent agencies, and our patent protection could be reduced or eliminated for non-compliance with these requirements. - · Changes in U.S. patent law could diminish the value of patents in general, thereby impairing our ability to protect our product candidates. - · We may not be able to protect our intellectual property rights throughout the world. - · We may become subject to claims challenging the inventorship or ownership of our patents and other intellectual property. - · We may not be successful in obtaining or maintaining necessary rights to product components and processes for our development pipeline through in-licenses.
+- If we are unable to obtain and maintain sufficient intellectual property protection for our product candidates, and other proprietary technologies we develop, or if the scope of the intellectual property protection obtained is not sufficiently broad, our competitors could develop and commercialize products similar or identical to ours, and our ability to successfully commercialize our product candidates, and other proprietary technologies if approved, may be adversely affected. - Patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time. - If we fail to comply with our obligations in the agreements under which we license intellectual property rights from third parties, or otherwise experience disruptions to our business relationships with our licensors, we could lose license rights that are important to our business. - Obtaining and maintaining our patent protection depends on compliance with various procedural, document submission, fee payment and other requirements imposed by governmental patent agencies, and our patent protection could be reduced or eliminated for non-compliance with these requirements. - We may not be able to protect our intellectual property rights throughout the world. - We may become subject to claims challenging the inventorship or ownership of our patents and other intellectual property. - We may not be successful in obtaining or maintaining necessary rights to product components and processes for our development pipeline through in-licenses. - Third-party claims alleging intellectual property infringement may prevent or delay our drug discovery and development efforts. - We may be involved in lawsuits to protect or enforce our patents or the patents of our licensors, which could be expensive, time-consuming, and unsuccessful.
+Further, our issued patents could be found invalid or unenforceable if challenged in court, and we may incur substantial costs as a result of litigation or other proceedings relating to patent and other intellectual property rights. - Because of the expense and uncertainty of litigation, we may not be in a position to enforce our intellectual property rights against third parties.

-- Third-party claims alleging intellectual property infringement may prevent or delay our drug discovery and development efforts. - We may be subject to claims that we have wrongfully hired an employee from a competitor or that we or our employees have wrongfully used or disclosed alleged confidential information or trade secrets of their former employers. - We may be involved in lawsuits to protect or enforce our patents or the patents of our licensors, which could be expensive, time-consuming, and unsuccessful.
-Further, our issued patents could be found invalid or unenforceable if challenged in court, and we may incur substantial costs as a result of litigation or other proceedings relating to patent and other intellectual property rights. - Because of the expense and uncertainty of litigation, we may not be in a position to enforce our intellectual property rights against third parties. - If we are unable to protect the confidentiality of our trade secrets, our business and competitive position would be harmed.
-Our reliance on third parties requires us to share our trade secrets, which increases the possibility that a competitor will discover them or that our trade secrets will be misappropriated or disclosed. - · If our trademarks and trade names are not adequately protected, then we may not be able to build name recognition in our markets of interest and our business may be adversely affected. - Any collaboration arrangements that we may enter into in the future may not be successful, which could adversely affect our ability to develop and commercialize our future products. - · Intellectual property discovered through government funded programs may be subject to federal regulations such as "march-in" rights, certain reporting requirements and a preference for U.S.-based companies.
+- If we are unable to protect the confidentiality of our trade secrets, our business and competitive position would be harmed.
+Our reliance on third parties requires us to share our trade secrets, which increases the possibility that a competitor will discover them or that our trade secrets will be misappropriated or disclosed. - If our trademarks and trade names are not adequately protected, then we may not be able to build name recognition in our markets of interest and our business may be adversely affected. - Intellectual property discovered through government funded programs may be subject to federal regulations such as "march-in" rights, certain reporting requirements and a preference for U.S.-based companies.
 Compliance with such regulations may limit our exclusive rights and limit our ability to contract with non-U.S. manufacturers.